-Prolapse usually isn’t painful, but it can be uncomfortable.
-Symptoms associated with pelvic organ prolapse include:
+Prolapse isn't usually painful, but it can be uncomfortable.
+Symptoms include:

-- A feeling of heaviness, pressure, or pulling in the pelvis
+- A feeling of heaviness, pressure, or pulling in your pelvis

-- Seeing or feeling a bulge at the vaginal opening
+- Seeing or feeling a bulge at your vaginal opening

 - Lower back pain